TheCowboyAI/nixos-yubikey/doc/guide.md

 This guide outlines the secure, systematic process for initializing YubiKeys in a controlled environment.

-For further background on YubiKey usage and options, refer to our [Help Guide](./help.md).

 ### Secure Environment Setup

 Utilize the provided Nix Flake configuration to create a bootable USB or SD card that initializes a secure, **air-gapped** environment.
 This environment is specifically configured for YubiKey setup and is intentionally minimized for security—only necessary tools are included, and network functions are disabled or removed.
 The SD card serves as a backup for this process and provides a secure location to store private keys in a more resilient manner than on paper.